- Position: Associate Professor and Director of Graduate Studies

 Elbendary earned her PhD in oriental studies from Clare Hall, University of Cambridge (2007).
 Before studying at Cambridge, she studied at AUC, earning an MA in Arabic studies with a specialization in Middle East history for her thesis “Histories of the Muslim Hero: Medieval and Modern Perceptions of al-Zahir Baybars” (1999) and a BA in political science (suma cum laude, 1996).
 At AUC, she was a recipient of the Riyochi Sasakawa Young Leaders Graduate Fellowship.
 She was also the winner of the Middle East Medievalists award for best graduate paper on a medieval topic in 1998.

-She is co-organizer of the annual history seminar at the Department of Arab and Islamic Civilizations, a yearly event that brings together young scholars of Egypt and the Arab world around a chosen theme.
-Since 2003, she has been a member of the board of trustees of the Women and Memory Forum, an independent research center that focuses on the study of women and gender in Arab cultural history.
-She is also an associate scholar of the Skilliter Center for Ottoman Studies, Newnham College, University of Cambridge and a member of the editorial board of the Turkish Historical Review (Brill) and Cairo Papers in Social Sciences (AUC Press).
+She is co-organizer of the annual history seminar at the Department of Arab and Islamic Civilizations, a yearly event that brings together scholars of Egypt and the Arab world around a chosen theme.
+She is a member of the board of trustees of the Women and Memory Forum (WMF), an independent Egyptian research center that focuses on the study of women and gender in Arab cultural history.
+She is also an associate scholar of the Skilliter Center for Ottoman Studies, Newnham College, University of Cambridge and a member of the editorial board and co-book review editor of the Turkish Historical Review (Brill) and member of the editorial board of Cairo Papers in Social Sciences (AUC Press).
+She served on the jury of the Middle East Medievalists dissertation prize in 2020.
+She also serves on the editorial board of the series “Critical Approaches to Arabic Historiography”, recently launched by Edinburgh University Press.

 - Mamluk Egypt and Syria